Przemysł II: Reconciliation with Bolesław the Pious

 The apparent difference of interests between Przemysł II and his uncle Bolesław the Pious in the Silesian and Czech affairs, did not disturb their good relations.
 Evidence of this was the common issuance of documents, such as 6 January 1278.

 Another proof of the close cooperation between uncle and nephew in the last years of Bolesław the Pious' life is in the events that took place in mid-1278 (probably in August): Bolesław, using the weakness of the Margraviate of Brandenburg during the fight between Ottokar II and Rudolph I, in only eight days attacked Neumark and advanced until Myślibórz, where his troops defeated Margrave Otto V the Long.

 Przemysł II didn't participate in this expedition (at least directly, according to Jan Długosz), because at that moment he was in Ląd, according to a document dated 24 August 1278.
-Certainly by the command of his uncle, Przemysł II acted as mediator in the dispute between Dukes Leszek II the Black and Ziemomysł of Inowrocław and his subjects.
+Certainly by the command of his uncle, The dispute was because the close ties between Ziemomysł with the Teutonic Order, at the expense of the local noble families.
+Early in 1271 Ziemomysł had suffered the rebellion of his subjects and temporary had lost his Duchy of Inowrocław, who was placed under the guardianship of both Bolesław the Pious and Leszek II the Black.

 Przemysł II was able to end the dispute between Leszek and Ziemomysł with their local nobility definitively.
 The Duke of Inowrocław had to agree to two conditions: firstly, in his court all the noble families would be well tolerated and respected, and secondly, he had put a distance from his German advisors.
 In addition Ziemomysł also have to accept the surrender of the towns of Kruszwica and Radziejów to Bolesław the Pious and Wyszogród to Duke Mestwin II of Pomerelia.
 The friendly relations between Przemysł II and the Kuyavia Dukes proved to be durable and survived to the end of his reign.
 The expedition against Brandenburg in 1278 was the last important event in Bolesław the Pious' life.
-"Maximus trumphator de Teutonicis" (in: The highest winner on the Germans), died on 13 or 14 April 1279 in Kalisz.
+"Maximus trumphator de Teutonicis" (in: The highest winner on the Germans, died on 13 or 14 April 1279 in Kalisz.
 Without male heirs, shortly before his death he declared his nephew his only and legitimate heir and urged him to take care of his wife Jolenta-Helena and his two underage daughters, Hedwig and Anna.